wp-plugins/wp-deferred-javascripts/readme.txt

 4. Average load time of **1.54** seconds **with WP Deferred Javascripts activated** and scripts queued in the footer

 == Changelog ==

+= 1.5.4 =
+* Prevent bug when scripts dependencies are not enqueud

 = 1.5.3 =
 * Prevent a minor bug for footer enqueue script